trafficonese/leaflet.extras2/README.md

 -   [WMS](https://github.com/heigeo/leaflet.wms)

-If you need a plugin that is not already implemented create an [issue](https://github.com/trafficonese/leaflet.extras2/issues/new).
-See the [FAQ](#FAQ) section below for details.

 ### Documentation

 The R functions have been documented using roxygen, and should provide enough help to get started on using a feature.
 However some plugins have lots of options and it's not feasible to document every single detail.
-In such cases you are encouraged to check the plugin's documentation.
+In such cases you are encouraged to check the plugin's documentation and the [examples](https://github.com/trafficonese/leaflet.extras2/tree/master/inst/examples).

-Currently there are no vignettes (contributions welcome), but there are plenty of [examples](https://github.com/trafficonese/leaflet.extras2/tree/master/inst/examples) available.

 ### FAQ